OfficeDev/office-js-docs-pr/docs/quickstarts/onenote-quickstart.md

 1. In the Upload Add-in dialog, browse to **manifest.xml** in your project folder, and then choose **Upload**.

-1. From the **Home** tab, choose the **Show Taskpane** button in the ribbon.
+1. From the **Home** tab, choose the **Show Taskpane** button on the ribbon.
 The add-in task pane opens in an iFrame next to the OneNote page.

 1. At the bottom of the task pane, choose the **Run** link to set the page title and add an outline to the body of the page.